 Jay Breneman and his daughter, Anna Grace, browse footwear at Walkabout Outfitter in Richmond, Va., May 16, 2020.
-Even though some restrictions on businesses have been lifted, “we’re still trying to do everything as smart as we can,” said Jay.
 (Parker Michels-Boyce/ For the Virginia Mercury)

 Timing wasn’t the only thing that set Gov. Ralph Northam’s new mask mandate apart.

 When he announced the emergency order on Tuesday, more than a month later than nearby counterparts including Maryland and New Jersey, Northam repeatedly emphasized that enforcement would be different than similar requirements in other areas.